Runner Interface

 - validate state-machine artifacts and cleanup behavior

-- run in GitHub Actions via
+- run in the local release gate via

 The point is not convenience.
 The point is proof that governed execution is not locked to the CLI shell.